jmydde/jamesm.blog/content/ai/chatbots-llms.md

 [BLOOM](https://bigscience.huggingface.co/blog/bloom) is known for its factual language understanding and ability to generate different creative text formats of text content.
 - it's particularly strong at staying on topic and avoiding factual errors.

+## Google

-## Claude v2 by Google AI
+### Claude v2 by Google AI
 [Claude v2](https://www.anthropic.com/news/claude-2) is known for it's factual language understanding and ability to generate different creative text formats of text content.

-## Google Gemini by Google AI
+### Google Gemini by Google AI
 [Google Gemini](https://gemini.google.com/app) This isn't just a single LLM, but a family of AI models including Gemini Nano, Pro, and Ultra.
 - designed to operate on various devices, from smartphones to powerful servers, Gemini can handle tasks beyond just text.
 - it can process and generate images, audio, video, code, and other kinds of information.
 - Google AI Studio or Vertex AI provide access to Gemini Pro for developers, while Gemini Nano and Lite versions cater to different needs.

-## GPT-3.5 by OpenAI
-[GPT-3.5](https://platform.openai.com/docs/models/overview) is an earlier version of GPT-4, but is still a powerful LLM with capabilities for generating text, translating languages, writing different kinds of creative content, and answering your questions in an informative way.

-## GPT-4 (Generative Pre-trained Transformer 4) by OpenAI
-[GPT-4](https://platform.openai.com/docs/models/overview) is known for it's ability to generate realistic and creative text formats, translate languages, write different kinds of creative content, and answer your questions in an informative way.
+### PaLM 2 (Pathway Language Model 2) by Google AI
+[PaLM 2](https://ai.google/discover/palm2/) is known for it's factual language understanding and reasoning capabilities.
+- it excels at answering open ended, challenging, or strange questions.

 ## Jurassic-1 Jumbo by AI21 Labs
 [Jurassic-1 Jumbo](https://www.ai21.com/blog/announcing-ai21-studio-and-jurassic-1) is known for its ability to generate different creative text formats of text content, like poems, code, scripts, musical pieces, email, letters, etc.